Understand Yarn Count in 60 Seconds: 21s–40s T-Shirt Fabric Quality

 • Ply: 1-ply or 2-ply

-• Fabric weight: GSM range
+• Fabric weight: GSM range (and tolerance)

 • Key tests: shrinkage, pilling, spirality (twist), color fastness